 The analysis phase should be independent of design constraints.
-For example, the analysis may be documented using object oriented (OO) principles even though the design may use a non-objectoriented technology.
-The information specified in the analysis phase includes class descriptions, data definitions, class relationships, interaction diagrams (sequence diagrams and/or collaboration diagrams), state transition diagrams and activity diagrams.
+For example, the analysis may be documented using object oriented (OO) principles even though the design may use a non-object-oriented technology.
+The information specified in the analysis phase includes class descriptions, data definitions, class relationships, interaction diagrams (the most common variant is the sequence diagrams, see 14.4 of [OMG UML2]), state machine diagrams (see 15.4 of [OMG UML2]) and activity diagrams (see 12.4 of [OMG UML2]).
 The class definitions include specification of operations, notifications, attributes and behaviour captured as notes or textual description.